My Pal Gus: Plot

-Dave tells Lydia that he has fallen in love with her, and although Lydia returns Dave's affections, she tells him that his feelings stem from his dependence upon her for help with Gus.
+Dave tells Lydia that e has fallen in love with her, and although Lydia returns Dave's affections, she tells him that his feelings stem from his dependence upon her for help with Gus.
 That night, Dave comforts a frightened Gus by allowing him to sleep in his bed, and, realizing that he no longer needs Lydia for instruction on child care, confronts her with his new knowledge.
 Secure that Dave does indeed love her for herself, Lydia enjoys his embrace.
 As time passes, Dave becomes a devoted father, and his romance with Lydia blossoms into an engagement.
-On Gus's birthday, however, Joyce, Dave's ex-wife, appears and asks Dave to visit her at her hotel.
-Fearing the worst, Dave keeps the appointment and discovers that the money-grubbing, immoral Joyce is broke and claims that their Mexican divorce is not legal.
-Dave's lawyer, Farley Norris, confirms the upsetting news, but Dave, infuriated by Joyce's reappearance, refuses to give her money to obtain a legal divorce.

-Determined to win, no matter what is revealed about Joyce in court, Dave does not listen to the pleas of his friends that he think of Gus and end the confrontation quietly.
-Dave instead hires private detectives to gather ammunition against Joyce until the day before the trial begins.
-Needing a rest, Dave drives to his new beach house and spends the night.
-Unknown to Dave, Lydia and Gus have also spent the night there, and in court the next day, Joyce's lawyer charges Dave with adultery and names Lydia as the co-respondent.
+On Gus's birthday, Dave's broke, immoral ex-wife Joyce appears and claims that their Mexican divorce is not legal.
+Dave's lawyer Farley Norris confirms the upsetting news, but Dave, infuriated by Joyce's reappearance, refuses to give her money to obtain a legal divorce.
+Determined to win, no matter what is revealed about Joyce in court, Dave does not heed the pleas of his friends that he consider Gus and end the disagreement quietly.
+Dave instead hires private detectives to gather ammunition against Joyce before the trial.

+Joyce's lawyer falsely charges Dave with adultery and also names Lydia.
 The resulting publicity horrifies Lydia, and she is forced to close her school.
 Lydia confronts Dave, accusing him of caring more about his fortune than about his son, and breaks their engagement.
-As the trial continues, Farley proves that Joyce abandoned Dave, and the judge upholds Dave's request for a divorce.
-Although he does not award Joyce any of Dave's property, the judge, sickened by Dave's tactics, grants Joyce custody of Gus.
-Dave is heartbroken, and on the morning that he drives Gus to Joyce's hotel, is overcome when Gus pleads to remain with him.
-Realizing that Gus is more important to him than anything else, Dave marches to Joyce's room and agrees to give her everything he owns in exchange for permanent custody of Gus.
-As he returns to the car, Dave is met by Lydia, who promises to help him fight for his son.
-Assuring her that the matter is settled, Dave embraces Lydia and Gus, then asks Lydia if she can pay for lunch.
+As the trial continues, Farley proves that Joyce abandoned Dave, and the judge upholds Dave's request for a divorce and grants Joyce custody of Gus.
+Dave is heartbroken, and on the morning that he is to surrender Gus to Joyce, Gus pleads to remain with him.
+Realizing that Gus is more important to him than anything else, Dave confronts Joyce and agrees to her demand for everything that he owns in exchange for permanent custody.
+Lydia promises to help Dave fight for his son.